Krypton708/Environmental_Impact_of_Food_Production/README.md

-# **Environmental Impact of Food Porduction**
+# **Environmental Impact of Food Production**
 ### *Analyzing the Environmental Impact of Food Production*

 ## **Project Overview**
 Food production is a major driver of environmental challenges, including climate change, deforestation, water scarcity, and biodiversity loss.
-This project aims to analyze the environmental footprint of various food products using data science techniques.
+This project aims to analyze the ecological footprint of various food products using data science techniques.

 The analysis covers:
 - **Carbon emissions** across different food categories.